Chair: Julien Langou

-Apart from the specialized mathematical skills acquired through course work, the degree also provides general skills that are valued by many employers.
+Apart from the specialized mathematical and statistical skills acquired through course work, the degree also provides general skills that are valued by many employers.
 These skills include problem solving, critical thinking, analysis, facility with data, the ability to process quantitative information, and perhaps most important of all, the ability to learn new skills and concepts quickly.

 Center for Computational & Mathematical Biology

 The Center for Computational Biology (CCMB) is a multidisciplinary center focused on computational and mathematical biology research and education.

 Director: Jan Mandel

 The Center for Computational Mathematics is composed of faculty members who have an interest in computational mathematics, the study of solving mathematical problems with computers.
 The center resides in the Department of Mathematical and Statistical Sciences and includes faculty members from various other departments.
 The primary goal of the center is to foster research in computational mathematics and to maintain a strong educational program at all levels.
 It has extensive ties with industry along the Front Range and with government laboratories throughout the nation.
 It offers students an excellent opportunity to receive training and experience in this exciting new field.
 The center operates several supercomputing clusters.

 Each semester, the mathematical and statistical sciences department conducts math clinics that are open to both undergraduate and graduate students.
 Each clinic is sponsored by a business, government agency or research organization.
 The clinic sponsor provides a specific project on which students work with the supervision of a faculty member and a sponsor representative.
 Every clinic results in a final report to the sponsor and provides participating students with an opportunity to apply mathematics to relevant problems.
 Recent math clinic sponsors include Raytheon, Lockheed Martin, Xenometrix, Budget Truck Rental and United Launch Alliance.

 Statistical Consulting Service